 Tuesday 15 Nothing noted

 Wednesday 16 Aunt F. drove Emma into town.
-While she attended the B.S. meeting E. walked with Bessie to government hill She also went with Aunt F. to the falls and visited the rapids at Speck's Mills.
+While she attended the B.S. meeting E. walked with Bessie to government hill She also went with Aunt F. to the falls and visited the rapids at Spark's Mills.
 Upon their return commenced a sketch from the attic window. (in pencil)

 Thursday 18 (note, date is off here-original was written in pencil) Received a letter from Hugh.
 Walked with Aunt F., Emma and Capt.
-Baker to the creek on (unreadable word) land--a most lonely spot but was very tired upon my return and obliged to lie down all the afternoon, not going down to tea.
+Baker to the creek on Wood's land--a most lonely spot but was very tired upon my return and obliged to lie down all the afternoon, not going down to tea.
 Very mild day--no rain.
 Dear Annie's birthday.
 Wrote to Maria and the two Hughs.

 Wednesday 19 (note day and day is off here--original written in pencil) Dr. and Mrs. Sewell called upon us.
 Was much pleased with Mrs. S. Anne, Eliza busy in taking her plants owing to the frost last night.
 Worked a little in the garden.